“A”-19

 413.20 PAGANINI Concerto / in D / Major first tempo: Violin Concerto No. 1 (1817).

-415.33 Palazzo Tursi: built in 1565 on Genoa’s Via Gibraldi, it is now the town hall and has on display three letters by Christopher Columbus and Paganini’s favorite violin (see 417.16), which he willed to the city.
+415.33 Palazzo Tursi: built in 1565 on what is now Genoa’s Via Garibaldi, it is now the town hall and is also part of the Musei di Strada Nuova.
+On display are three letters by Christopher Columbus and Paganini’s favorite violin (see 417.16), which he willed to the city.
 Both were natives of Genoa.

 415.34 October / 12 in / the evening / on occasion…: 12 October is the date when Christopher Columbus first landed in the New World in 1492; annually celebrated in Genoa.